daniel5151/choochoos-rs/README.md

 ## Building

-Building choochoo-rs requires using a nightly version of the Rust compiler and the `arm-non-eabi` toolchain.
+Building choochoo-rs requires using a nightly version of the Rust compiler.

+Notably, is does _not_ rely on any external `arm-none-eabi` toolchains, instead writing all low-level assembly routines using `#[naked]` functions and the inline `asm!` macro.

 ### Initial Setup